 By no means should you stop bringing this kind of business in the door.
 It’s good, good stuff.
 I wrote a blog post about how to ramp up your referral and repeat business a short while back.

-You can go here to get a look at it.
+here to get a look at it.

 That said, no matter how good this type of business is, it can be terribly inconsistent and hard to count on when scaling your business.
 What this means is that you need more leads coming in the door.